VIC.GOV.AU | Policy and Advisory Library

 7 Attendance improvement strategies

-Through regular monitoring of attendance and absence patterns, and reviewing the excuses given for absences, schools may identify that a student is at risk of poor attendance or becoming disengaged.
+Through regular monitoring of attendance and absence patterns, and reviewing the explanations given for absences, schools may identify that a student is at risk of poor attendance or becoming disengaged.

-Schools should consider follow up and improvement strategies when a student has been absent more than five days in a term for any reason (indicating attendance falling below 90%), even for parent approved health-related absences.
-They should also follow up and implement improvement strategies where:
+Schools must consider follow up and improvement strategies when a student has been absent more than five days in a term for any reason (indicating attendance falling below 90%), even for parent approved health-related absences.
+They must also follow up and implement improvement strategies where:

 • the absence is having a significant impact on a student's educational attainment, achievement and development